MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-guidelines.md

 ### Education

 Bots provide an innovative interaction tool between a company and its customers.
-But hey could potentially provide a backdoor for tampering with a company's website.
-Therefore, companies must assure that its developers understand the importance of bot security as part of the website security.
+But they could potentially provide a backdoor for tampering with a company's website.
+Therefore, a company must assure that its developers understand the importance of bot security as part of the website security.
 Moreover, users' errors can be a problem, too.
 This will require some education on how bots can be used securely, for example:

 - For the developers, a strategy should include internal training on how to use the bot securely.
 - Customers can be given guidelines detailing how to interact with the bot safely.